kevintruong/til/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 ```
 The above code ('version 2') contains at least one error.
 Take a moment to see if you can the error(s) and work out the consequence(s).

-If three called `push()` at the same time the lock `m1` ensures that only one thread at time manipulates the stack (two threads will need to wait until the first thread completes (calls unlock), then a second thread will be allowed to continue into the critical section and finally the third thread will be allowed to continue once the second thread has finished).
+If three threads called `push()` at the same time the lock `m1` ensures that only one thread at time manipulates the stack (two threads will need to wait until the first thread completes (calls unlock), then a second thread will be allowed to continue into the critical section and finally the third thread will be allowed to continue once the second thread has finished).

 A similar argument applies to concurrent calls (calls at the same time) to `pop`.
 However version 2 does not prevent push and pop from running at the same time because `push` and `pop` use two different mutex locks.